WORKSHOPS & EVENTS DURING COVID-19

 TO BE RESCHEDULED

 As the Allotment Soup project develops, creating a dedicated compost area is an essential component to support sustainability and the circularity ambitions of the site.
 An efficient compost system enables the creation of a continuous feedback loop of organic matter created from waste products from on and off-site.
 The day will be spent installing the new system and preparing compostable materials.
 Throughout the workshop, you will learn about developing these feedback loops, and will have the opportunity to help build the new compost unit.

 You will need: sturdy boots and outdoor clothing, food and drink (sorry Art Gene won’t be providing any refreshments during the COVID-19 pandemic), your gardening gloves.

 All workshops are FREE to attend.
-BOOKING ESSENTIAL, NO DROP INS.
+BOOKING ESSENTIAL.

 All dates to be confirmed.

 Forest Gardening – Mimicking Nature